AngelMunoz/Hox/markdown/guides/general-usage.md

 ### Asynchronous nodes

-One of the "big deals" is the ability to use asynchronous nodes, just like you would use synchrinous nodes, this bridges a gap between the two worlds and allows you to use the same mental model for both.
+One of the "big deals" is the ability to use asynchronous nodes, just like you would use synchronous nodes, this bridges a gap between the two worlds and allows you to use the same mental model for both.

 Also, asynchronous nodes are cold (or also called lazy), this means that they will not be executed until they are requested to render.